skip to main content

 At the skilled level, the Solihull approach foundation level training (as detailed below) is our key offer and for those practitioners who have completed this training, participation in the Warwick University Infant Mental Health Online (IMHOL) course is offered for practitioners working at enhanced level.
 The pathway also incorporates training across a range of evidence-based parent-infant interventions including Video Interaction Guidance (VIG), Mellow Parenting and Circle of Security Parenting (COSP).
 Selection of appropriate training and interventions can be supported through implementation planning with the IMH team at NES Psychology (please contact via the email address below).

 The Solihull approach, developed by health visitors, child psychologists and child psychotherapists, brings together three core psychological constructs of containment, reciprocity and behaviour management with the aim of helping parents understand their child’s behaviour in the context of their development and the parent-child relationship.
 It focuses on developing nurturing and supportive relationships between children and their carer by promoting reflective, sensitive and effective parenting.
 It aims to improve the parent-child relationship as well as the child’s confidence, self-esteem and behaviour.
-For further information on the Solihull approach please visit their website.
+For further information on the Solihull Approach, please access the NES produced Solihull Approach Implementation Guide [PDF] or visit the Solihull Approach website.

 The 2-day foundation training delivers a thorough introduction to the Solihull approach model.
 Aimed at all practitioners who work with parents and families, it focusses on the core concepts of containment, reciprocity and behaviour management and how these can be integrated with practitioners’ professional roles.